 Ties on the overall leaderboard for Online Qualifier will be broken by awarding the best position to the athlete who has the highest result in any single Online Qualifier workout.
 If athletes remain tied after this first tiebreaker, the process continues to their next-highest single result, and so forth.
 Results from individual Open workouts will NOT be used to break ties on the overall Online Qualifier leaderboard.
 Ties will not be broken for single event results.
 More than one athlete can share an event result, and each will earn the original point value.

-It looks like the workouts will start to be released later than last year, starting on May 2nd, 2019.
-The submission deadline is Monday, May 6th.
+Workouts for the Age Group Online Qualifier workouts were released on May 2nd, 2019.
+The submission deadline was Monday, May 6th.

 CrossFit Inc. reserves the right to send 4 athletes who have failed to qualify otherwise to the Games.
 This is a complete CYA move.
 If a fan favorite fails to qualify through the Open or through a sanctioned event, you can believe Dave Castro will send a quick text message saying, “I got you covered, boo.
 You've always had the capacity in my eyes <3”.